 Students: Anyone who is passionate about social justice, sustainability and humanity, and making the world a better place.

 Teaching and assessment: Teaching takes place over 2 or 3 days a week.
-Modules will be delivered through a variety of masterclasses, seminar groups, tutorials, virtual learning environments and setting-based sessions.
+Modules will be delivered through a variety of masterclasses, seminar groups, tutorials, debates, experiments, virtual learning environments and external experiences.
 There are no exams on this course.
-Assessments have been innovatively designed to reflect real work activities and to develop important abilities to make a significant impact through future careers.
+Assessments have been innovatively designed to reflect real work activities and to develop important abilities and attributes to contribute significantly to social change through future careers.

 What makes this course different?